cornyriegel7/Schach3/README.md

-Roses are red, violets are blue, SCHACH3 is the best chess program for u
+Roses are red, violets are blue, BISHOPBLITZZZZZZ is the best chess program for u